Essential Moving Tips When Buying & Selling A Home At The Same Time

 If you are not currently considering refinancing or purchasing a new home, it is wise to check your credit report to ensure nothing is being reported inaccurately.
 Credit reporting errors are more common than they should be and can be very difficult to correct in a short period of time.
 If you are proactive, you can save yourself from a big surprise once you are ready to apply.
 Free credit report sites are an easy and free way to check against errors on your report; however, don’t expect to find out your credit score without paying a fee.

-If you are currently in the market for a new home or are considering refinancing, having your credit checked as part of your application is the best way to go.
+If you are currently in the market for a new home or are considering refinancing, having your credit checked as part of your application is the most effective way to go.
 This will let you know exactly where you currently stand and whether or not work has to be done to improve your score.
 If you choose the right ender and work with an experienced professional, they should be able to advise you whether there is anything that can be done to improve your situation.
 I would not recommend trying to pay down debt or close down credit ahead of time without consulting with a loan professional first.
 Often we see clients try to improve their situation only to make things worse and jeopardize their loan approval.

 Aside from removing late payments from your credit report, which can be difficult if they are being reported legitimately, the easiest way to improve your credit is to pay down the balances on your revolving debt.
 For example, if you owe $1,000 on a credit card and the maximum balance on the card is $1,000, your credit will suffer as a result; however, if you can pay down the balance below 75%, 50% or ideally 25% of the credit limit, your score may see a nice bump higher.
 Again, I would caution doing this on your own prior to speaking with a mortgage professional, as there are times when paying down debt can backfire if those funds were needed to qualify for a mortgage.